kiran-kaduluri/E-Commerce-Agent/README.md

 ---

+##🖥️ Deployment
+To deploy on Streamlit Cloud:

+Push your code to a GitHub repository.
+Go to Streamlit Cloud and log in with GitHub.
+Click "New app" and select your repository.
+Enter app.py as the entry point.
+Click "Deploy" and your app will go live!
-🤝 Contributions
+🤝 Contributing
 Contributions are welcome!
+Please follow these steps:

-1. Fork the repository.
+Fork the repository.

-2. Create a feature branch.
+Create a new branch (git checkout -b feature-branch).
+Commit your changes (git commit -m "Add new feature").
+Push the branch (git push origin feature-branch).

-3. Submit a pull request.
+Submit a pull request.

 ---

-📧 Contact
+##📧 Contact

 For questions or support, reach out via GitHub Issues.